zh-qs/cuda-hamming-one/README.md

 # cuda-hamming-one
-Implementation of algorithm finding sequences of Hamming distance one on CPU and CUDA
+Implementation of O(mn) algorithm finding sequences of Hamming distance one on CPU and CUDA